Cynler/Casual-Guide-to-Cleaning/README.md

 **If the trash reaches the top PLEASE TAKE THE TRASH OUT, you don't have to wait till the trash it absolutely stuffed that you can't close the lid.** We are not college kids playing hot potatoes with the garbage disposals anymore.
 You don't want smells, I don't want smells, and keep the trash lid closed unless you want a fly infestation.

 ### Food waste
 If you have a lot of food waste, dump it in the plastic bag the takeout came with, tie the plastic bag, throw it in the trash.
-I know it seems like leaving it in the takeout containers is enough, *but under heat and moisture the food waste will start to smell and leak out.* Takeout container lids can be flimsy as well.
+If its **A LOT A LOT,** throw it in the trash bin outside (Put it inside the Malden Trash Bag then put it in the outside trash bin.).
+I know it seems like leaving it in the takeout containers is enough, *but under heat and moisture the food waste will start to smell and leak out over time.* Takeout container lids can be flimsy as well.

 ### Dirty containers
 If you have a lot of dirty containers, slightly wash out the food scraps and dries them.
 Stack them so it doesn't take up so much space in the trash.